The Constant Nymph (1928 film): Plot

-Young composer Lewis Dodd (Novello) travels to Austria to visit his mentor Albert Sanger (Georg Henrich).
-He meets Sanger's teenage daughters Tessa (Poulton), Antonia (Benita Hume), and Pauline (Dorothy Boyd) and Sanger's third wife Linda (Mary Clare), who does not appear to be liked by Sanger's daughters.
+Young composer Lewis Dodd travels to Austria to visit his mentor Albert Sanger.
+He meets Sanger's teenage daughters Tessa, Antonia, and Pauline and Sanger's third wife Linda who does not appear to be liked by Sanger's daughters.
 The atmosphere is jovial and celebratory, until Sanger dies very suddenly.

-Lewis contacts the girls' uncle in Cambridge, who comes to Austria accompanied by his daughter Florence (Frances Doble).
+Lewis contacts the girls' uncle in Cambridge, who comes to Austria accompanied by his daughter Florence.
 After a whirlwind courtship Lewis proposes to Florence, who eagerly accepts his offer of marriage.
 Tessa is distraught at the news.
 It is decided that Tessa and Pauline will be sent to a boarding school in England.
 Meanwhile, Lewis and Florence attempt to settle down in London, but find that in the home setting things are very different and Lewis comes to feel trapped by the superficiality of London society and the realisation of his wife's ambitious, pushy nature.

 Tessa and Pauline are unhappy at school and decide to run away, arriving at the home of Lewis and Florence on the evening on which Florence has arranged a musical recital designed to showcase Lewis' talents to her influential friends.
 Florence is extremely annoyed by the interruption to her evening and allows the girls to stay, but with ill-disguised bad grace.
 Lewis is angry at his wife's attitude, and ends up taking her to task in front of the gathering, leaving her humiliated.

 The atmosphere in the household deteriorates as the attraction between Lewis and Tessa becomes increasingly obvious.
 Lewis begins to treat Florence with increasing disdain and lack of respect.
 As the date of Lewis' first public performance draws near, he decides to leave Florence after the concert, and Tessa agrees to leave with him.
 Florence is suspicious that something is afoot, challenges Tessa and the two end up in a serious argument, after which Florence forbids Tessa from attending the concert.

 Left locked in alone at home on the evening of the concert, Tessa manages to escape through a window and makes her way to the theatre.
 Lewis' performance is a big success, but afterwards he ignores the congratulatory gathering Florence has assembled in his dressing room, and instead heads off with Tessa to catch the boat train for Belgium.
 Tessa begins to feel ill as she boards the boat and her condition deteriorates as the journey progresses.
 When they finally arrive at a dreary back-street lodging house in Brussels, it is clear that Tessa is seriously ill and the guilt-stricken Lewis begins to write a letter to Tessa's uncle begging for help and attempting to make it clear that he alone is responsible for the situation and Tessa has done nothing to merit reproach.
 Before he can finish the letter however, Tessa collapses and dies.